 Advergaming has been around for years, but it’s never been more popular than right now—and for good reason.

 An advergame (also known as an advertisement game), is a form of advertising in video games, in which the video game is developed by or in close collaboration with a corporate entity for purposes of advertising a brand-name product.

 Brand-based advergaming is an ingenious method for avoiding ad fatigue with viewers.
-Companies are able to promote their products through integrating into a game branding elements, resulting in an increase in brand awareness and user dialogue with their friends and family in regards to the game and consequently the product advertised.
+Companies are able to promote their products through integrating in-game advertising elements, resulting in an increase in brand awareness and user dialogue with their friends and family in regards to the game and consequently the product advertised.

 Is Advergaming Right for You?

-If there has ever been a myth that has been further debunked than any other in 2020, it is that of game campaigns only appealing to young males.
+If there has ever been a myth that has been further debunked than any other in 2021, it is that of in-game advertising campaigns only appealing to young males.
 This is obviously no longer the case as study after study has revealed that any and all demographics can be reached one way or another through playing a game campaign if the research and planning have been well laid out in advance for your product or service.

-The key is to be smart about integrating your brand into the game.
+The key is to be smart about integrating your brand into an in-game experience.
 It sounds obvious, but even if you know that Sudoku is, say, the most popular game online right now and you’ve got a car company, it maybe doesn’t make sense to do that.
 It’s got to make sense with your brand what type of advertisement game experience you offer your target market.